South Ossetia war (1991–1992): War

 On 25 January 1991, a ceasefire was negotiated by the Soviet troops between Georgian Minister of Internal Affairs Dilar Khabuliani and Ossetian representatives, which led to the Georgians withdrawal to the hills around the city.
 However, the economic blockade of South Ossetia was kept in place.

 On 30 January, a leader of South Ossetian separatists, chairman of South Ossetian Oblast Soviet Torez Kulumbegov was arrested in Tbilisi.
 Georgian MVD had completed their withdrawal from Tskhinvali and according to a Georgian MVD spokesman, no shooting had been reported in the town for past three days.

 According to TASS, barricades reappeared in Tskhinvali on 30 January, and the Soviet troops were ambushed while trying to take them down on the next day.
 According to Georgians, the Ossetians started burning down houses belonging to Georgians in Tskhinvali and surrounding villages, while according to Ossetians, Georgians starting shelling the city from the hills.
 In February 1991, the Soviet troops were patrolling Tskhinvali with the fighting renewing sporadically.

+On 6 March, a statement signed by Zviad Gamsakhurdia on resolving the conflict was released, offering South Ossetia a cultural autonomy, local elections, and a local police force in exchange for dissolving the illegal armed groups.

 The war in South Ossetia remained remarkably static, if brutal, throughout its course and had several peaks of intense fighting.
 Georgian forces took up positions in the hills around Tskhinvali and besieged the city.
 Other fighting took place around the city in the nearby villages and along the road to North Ossetia.
 The most intense period of war was in March and April 1991.
 On 23 March 1991, the chairman of Russia's Supreme Soviet, Boris Yeltsin, met Gamsakhurdia in Kazbegi, northeast Georgia, and agreed to push for efforts to withdraw Soviet troops from South Ossetia and create a joint Georgian-Russian police force to restore peace in the region.
 On 24 March, a temporary ceasefire was signed.
 However, the RSFSR Supreme Soviet rejected the agreement.

 Zviad Gamsakhurdia asserted that the Soviet leadership was encouraging South Ossetian separatism in order to force Georgia not to leave the Soviet Union.
 Georgia declared its independence in April 1991.